Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 We see that a conversion from a 64 bit FloatLiteral to a Float32 works, but already looses some precision.
 As shown above conversion from an Int to Float works.
 Conversion from FloatLiteral to an Int is done with: `FloatLiteral.to_int`.

+!! warning: if statement with constant condition 'if True'
+    if 1.0: !!
 See `floats.mojo`:
 ```mojo
 fn main():